Murrey/SalamiClientJavaIoT/SalamiJava/README.md

 # SalamiClientWinIoT
-SalamiClient in c# for Windows IoT Core
+SalamiClient in Java for IoT Core